Saturday, July 11, 2020

 Kalamazoo, MI 49009

-A reception will be held immediately following the service in the Life Story Center.
+A reception from 12 noon until 2 pm will be held immediately following the service in the Life Story Center.

 At the family's request memorial contributions are to be made to those listed below.
 Please forward payment directly to the memorial of your choice.

 Mattawan, MI 49071

 Below is the contact information for a florist recommended by the funeral home.

 Life Story / Obituary

 Sharon Ann (Hubbell) Sergeant of Portage passed away peacefully on Monday, March 30, 2020, at Rose Arbor Hospice as a wild deer peeked in her window.